 The results of internal tests are compared with customer wants and needs.
 Any additional adjustments needed are made.

-The last stage in the methodology is ongoing.
+The last stage in the methodology is continuous.
 While the product or service is being released and customer reviews are coming in, the processes may be adjusted.

 The applications of these methodologies are generally rolled out over the course of many months or even years.
 The end result is a product or service that is completely aligned with customer expectations, wants and needs.